mozilla/socorro-docs/docs/filesystem.rst

 places within the system.
 Raw crash dumps from the field use a system called :ref:`jsondumpstorage-chapter` while at the other end, processed dumps use the :ref:`processeddumpstorage-chapter` scheme.

-Ignore this test.
-Peter testing the web interface of edit files.